citp/privacy-policy-historical/r/re/rea/realore.com.md

-> *The following text is extracted and transformed from the realore.com privacy policy that was archived on 2011-02-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110208055928id_/http%3A//www.realore.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the realore.com privacy policy that was archived on 2011-11-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111109105122id_/http%3A//www.realore.com/privacy.php) for the most accurate reproduction.*

 # Realore Studios Games

 We at Realore ("Realore") have created this Privacy Policy to demonstrate our commitment to your privacy.
 The following discloses our information gathering and dissemination practices. **By visiting Realore, you are accepting the practices described in this Privacy Policy.**

-**INFORMATION THAT WE MAY COLLECT**
+### INFORMATION THAT WE MAY COLLECT

-**Personally Identifiable Information:**
+#### Personally Identifiable Information:

 We may collect the following information when you sign up for a service:

-  * First name, last name, e-mail address, mailing address, phone number
+  * First name, last name, e-mail address, mailing address, phone number.
   * Credit or debit card information, depending on your form of payment.
 We do not store any credit card information after your transaction is complete.

-**IP Address:**
+#### IP Address:

 When a user visits any Web site owned or operated by Realore, we may collect the IP address that requested the display of one of our sites.

-**Sign Up and Survey information:**
+#### Sign Up and Survey information:

 Any information you provide to us as part of your use of any Realore Web site will be stored as entered.

-**Cookies:**
+#### Cookies:

 Cookies are small data files that are stored on your computer by Web sites.
 Through your Web browser, cookies are only used by the Web site that wrote the cookie.
 Data stored in a cookie from Realore is only accessible by the Realore Web sites.
 Personal information stored in our cookies is encrypted and limited to your e-mail address and username.

-**Other Information Collected:**
+#### Other Information Collected:

 The Web browser or client software that you use to access Realore may transmit certain geographic information and information regarding the capabilities or features of your computer and/or software to us.
 We may also track other types of information, such as what games users play, how long our users have been members of any Realore businesses or programs, the last time a user visited Realore, and whether a user has won any of our games, sweepstakes or contests.

-**SECURITY OF COLLECTED INFORMATION**
+### SECURITY OF COLLECTED INFORMATION

 Realore takes all reasonable precautions to safeguard the privacy of your data.
 All data that we collect is stored on one or more secure database servers that cannot be accessed from outside our corporate network.
 Outside of our network, the only access to this data is that provided through our Web sites.
 Through our sites, access to personal information is completely controlled by user-defined e-mail addresses and passwords.
 Within our company, access to data is secured through a private user ID and password known only to personnel who have a need to know such information to perform their essential job functions.
 All employees of Realore are legally bound by a nondisclosure agreement that prevents the disclosure of any corporate or customer information to other parties.

-**USE OF COLLECTED INFORMATION**
+### USE OF COLLECTED INFORMATION

 We use your username, e-mail address, and password to uniquely identify you as a user on any Realore Web site.
 We may use or display your username for the purposes of rankings, competitions or sweepstakes, chat identification, and/or game high scores.